Historical Loading Gauges

 As the railways developed vehicle length became a factor.
 A bogie wagon or carriage, for example, overhangs the track on the inside of the turn, and cannot be as wide as a short four wheeled truck.
 A locomotive with a leading bogie, on the other hand, has a greater overhang on the outside on the bend.
 Super elevation of the track (outside rail raised on bends) was also a consideration.

-Standards for railways in the UK are now set by the Rail Safety and Standards Board (RSSB), and they provide an introduction to the complications of gauging in this highly recommended leaflet.
+Standards for railways in the UK are now set by the Rail Safety and Standards Board (RSSB).
+Unfortunately their documents are no longer available for anonymous access.
+However if you are happy to register, which is free and automated, they provide an introduction to the complications of gauging in this highly recommended leaflet.
 It runs to 80 pages, but is well worth reading if you are interested in the subject and wish for an appreciation of the complexities.
-There is much more - for current gauges here is a link to the current RSSB document covering loading gauges in current use.
-It details thirteen vehicle gauges and runs to 69 pages, and references another dozen or so standards documents...
+There is much more - for current gauges the current RSSB document is GERT8073, which can be found from the RSSB web site if you register.
+It seems to be regularly updated and details vehicle gauges.
+As of September 2021 it is on issue 4 and 149 pages, and references another dozen or so standards documents...
 Its very technical and very detailed, as indeed it needs to be.

 Structure Gauges